 It’s also excellent to cook with since it has a high flash point and a light taste.

 If exercising or weight training try combining coconut oil to a smoothie, pre-workout shake, or keto snack.

 Alternatively sprinkle on top of veggies, fish, chicken, or meat to hit that high-fat consumption.

 Coconut oil is also different in that it promptly switches between a solid and liquid states depending on the temperature.

 Simply spoon some into a jar, and you can take it anywhere with you.

 For a quick rich dessert or post workout keto snack, melt some coconut oil with some water, and mix with your preferred whey protein for an easy hit of healthy fats!

 Remember supplements are to help support you during your keto-adaptation phase and help you in the long term.

-Whatever ketogenic diet supplements you choose to take be sure not to neglect nutrition.
+Whatever supplements you choose to take be sure not to neglect nutrition.
 Just be sure the above will aid you’re transitioning to a ketogenic diet.

 Let us know what your favorite supplements are and if you have any questions below.